ourylydibin/reviews-scrapping/README.md

 -  MongoDb Atlas is a very simple and important NoSQL database to understand.
 It stores the data in the cloud.

-- Building an application using Atlas and a scrapper will help to understand a lot of things about  web scrapping, how to use Atlas at the back-end and also how a python application stores and retrieves the data using MongoDb Atlas.
+- Building an application using Atlas and a scrapper will help to understand a lot of things about  web scrapping, how to use Atlas at the backend and also how a python application stores and retrieves the data from MongoDb Atlas.

 ## DATA SOURCE 📊
 The data is scrapped from [Flipkart website](https://www.flipkart.com/).